 Internship and student teaching are planned with consideration for each student’s needs and interests.
 It is open only to students who have successfully completed all of the appropriate general education and academic major requirements, the Basic Skills Test or Test of Academic Proficiency, the Special Education General Curriculum Test and LBS1 Content Test, the required field experiences, and other requirements for admission to student teaching.
 Formal application two semesters prior to student teaching is required.
 Applicants are expected to be in good physical health and prepared in content knowledge, professional and pedagogical skills, and professional dispositions.
 Each student is supervised by a member of the College of Education faculty and by a resident experienced teacher.
 No other courses may be taken while student teaching without approval of the advisor.

-To earn the Type 10 teaching certificate, students must complete the Assessment of Professional Teaching, in addition to the approved student teaching and internship experience.
+To earn the Illinois teaching license, students must complete the Assessment of Professional Teaching, in addition to the approved student teaching and internship experience.

-General education requirements for state certification in special education:
+General education requirements for state licensure in special education:

 The Nonwestern/Third World cultures course may be selected from humanities or social science courses.

-This program is intended for current teachers who hold an early childhood (Type 04), elementary (Type 03), or secondary (Type 09) teaching certificate and who wish to receive state approval to teach students with special needs.
-The courses are also available to individuals who hold a special education (Type 10) certificate in a specific category of disability and who need to lift a limited status on the State’s newly established LBS1 approval.
+This program is intended for currently licensed teachers who hold an early childhood elementary or secondary teaching endorsement and who wish to receive state approval to teach students with special needs at their level of existing endorsement.

-Students may enroll in the series of courses leading to LBS1 approval as either a graduate student in Special Education or Teacher Leadership.
-The approval courses count as elective course work within the Teacher Leadership program.
+Licensed teachers may enroll in the series of courses leading to the LBS1 endorsement as either a student at large or as a student in the MA degree in Teaching and Learning.
+The courses count as elective course work within the Teaching and Learning program.

-The State requirements for a special education approval (LBS1) on an existing certificate include four courses and a total of 14 semester hours.
+The State requirements for a special education endorsement (LBS1) on an existing license include four courses and a total of 14 semester hours.
 The two courses below are required.

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500